 The first in this series ended in October 2015 with a $1.6 million award to a woman diagnosed with kidney cancer.
 The second ended in July 2016 with a $5.1 million award to a man diagnosed with testicular cancer.
 Two days after the jury handed down its July verdict, it awarded the man another $500,000 in punitive damages.

 DuPont was told to brace for a 40-trial-per-year pace beginning in April 2017, meaning it could take about 90 years to hear all 3,500 or so cases.

 At the same time DuPont was fighting the class-action lawsuit, the Environmental Protection Agency filed suit against DuPont alleging the company failed to disclose health data regarding PFOA under the Toxic Substances Control Act.
 The company settled the lawsuit in 2005 for $16.5 million – the largest administrative fine obtained by the EPA at the time.

 A large class-action lawsuit was also filed against DuPont in 2006 claiming the company failed to disclose potential health dangers when using Teflon-coated cookware.

 DuPont could be facing more litigation regarding its Teflon products and the PFOA contaminants it introduced into the environment.

 Lawyers and attorneys across the country are currently investigating possible lawsuits against DuPont and potentially Chemours alleging the company knew or should have known its products could cause harm to the public and environment but failed to warn the proper agencies.

 If you or someone you love were exposed to Teflon or PFOA and were injured as a result, you may be entitled to financial compensation.
-The legal team at Hood National Law Group is currently accepting calls from those injured as part of the investigative process into possible lawsuits.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation.
+The legal team at National Injury Help is currently accepting calls from those injured as part of the investigative process into possible lawsuits.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation.